crcn/cupboard/README.md

 Commands:
          help                            Shows the help menu
-         init                            Adds a project in cwd to cupboard.
+         init                            Adds a project in cwd to cupboard
          list                            List all projects
          updates                         List all projects with updates
          uninstall <plugin>              Uninstalls a plugin